-- It must be submitted by a Coordinator, who should be an ESHRE member. - It must be submitted before the submission deadline. - It must be complete (i.e. all of the requested parts or sections of the proposal must be completed). - It must be in compliance with the restrictions for scientific proposals (including theme, budget and duration). - The information on the project should not contain data that reveals the identities of the Coordinator, the Associated Investigators or the Host Institutions.
+- It must be submitted by a Coordinator, who should be an ESHRE member. - It must be submitted before the submission deadline. - It must be complete (i.e. all of the requested parts or sections of the proposal must be completed). - It must be in compliance with the restrictions for scientific proposals (including theme, budget and duration). - The information on the project should not contain data that reveals the identities of the Coordinator, the Associated Investigators (if any) or the Host Institutions. - The Coordinator has accepted explicitly the General Terms and Conditions of Participation.